Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Make your online reservation for state park cabins, camping sites and lodges.

 Information / Records Requests

 Contact Information by County

-snails, aquatic insect larvae, cladocerans
+Snails, aquatic insect larvae, cladocerans

 1 pound, 9 ounces

-Redear sunfish are native from North Carolina to Florida, west into Texas, southern Missouri and Ohio.
-They are a rather recently introduced sunfish in Iowa waters.
+Redear Sunfish are native from North Carolina to Florida, west into Texas, southern Missouri and Ohio.
+They are a recently introduced sunfish in Iowa waters.
 It was first propagated and stocked into the man-made recreational lakes in the early 1960`s.
-It is now commonly to occasionally found in the southern two-thirds of the state mostly in the lakes that are steep-sided.
+It is now common to occasionally found in the southern two-thirds of the state mostly in the lakes that are steep-sided.
 Lately it has been recorded in the interior streams, and the origin of these specimens is thought to be man-made lakes or ponds that overflow during periods of high runoff.
 It is very rare in the Missouri River and oxbows, as well as the Mississippi River.

 Redear spawn in late May and June when the water temperatures are 68 to 75 degrees F. The males build a nest, usually grouped into colonies near submerged vegetation.
 Males usually emit a "popping" sound when courting females.
 Females have an average of about 20,000 eggs, but as with other sunfish it is unlikely that a female deposits all of her eggs in one nest.
-The eggs hatch in 6 to 10 days, and the fry remain in the nest guarded by the male.
-Redear growth is more rapid than bluegill.
+The eggs hatch in 6 to 10 days, and the fry stay in the nest guarded by the male.
+Redear growth is more rapid than Bluegill.
 They reach up to 2 inches in their first year, 4 inches the second, 6 in the third and 7 inches in the fourth year.
 Most redear mature in the second year of life.
 The Iowa record redear sunfish weighed 1 pound, 9 ounces, and was caught in Central Lake in Jones County.